DPDK/dpdk/doc/guides/nics/mlx5.rst

         The XXX can be different on different systems.
 Make sure to configure according to the setpci output.

+7. To minimize overhead of searching Memory Regions:

+   - '--socket-mem' is recommended to pin memory by predictable amount.
+   - Configure per-lcore cache when creating Mempools for packet buffer.
+   - Refrain from dynamically allocating/freeing memory in run-time.

 Notes for testpmd
 -----------------